atomist-attic/rug-rugs/README.md

     pathExpression="/Issue()"
 ```

-This will add the file `.atomist/handlers/event/MyNewEventHandler.ts`
+This will add the an event handler at
+`.atomist/handlers/event/MyNewEventHandler.ts` and corresponding tests
 to the project.

 ### ConvertExistingProjectToGenerator